aditya8-8/ALPR/README.md

 - You can also build it from source.
 We recommand using [Android Studio](https://developer.android.com/studio).

 ## Contributing
 We welcome contributions to enhance the AVPMS.
-To contribute: